 Two Steps You Must Take Before Starting Your Search

-Before beginning your job search, you should consider hiring a job search consulting company like The Resume Group.
+Before beginning your job search, you should consider hiring a job search consulting company like Your Exec Brand.
 The first step you must complete before beginning your job search is to properly construct your resume.
 A key factor in perfecting your resume is gaining an outside opinion.
 A consultation with a resume expert regarding your work history and background can help you identify and uncover accomplishments throughout your career that you might have not otherwise noticed.
 The second step is to perfect your LinkedIn profile and join groups related to your field or the companies you plan to apply with.
 Job search experts can help you identify the correct keywords for your profile.
 They can also help identify which groups would be the most beneficial for you to join or which decision makers you should connect with.
-The key to deciding whether or not hiring a company like The Resume Group is a good decision for you is to determine how much your time is worth and how much time it would take you to complete these steps on your own.
+The key to deciding whether or not hiring a company like Your Exec Brand is a good decision for you is to determine how much your time is worth and how much time it would take you to complete these steps on your own.

 Read the Interview with Sue Sarkesian